Like Telling the Truth

 td Whittle

-Tom walked out of the 7-11 with two coffees in his hand, one for him and one for his wife Gayla, who had waited in the car while he pumped the petrol.
+Tom walked out of the 7-11 with two coffees in his hand, one for himself and one for his wife, Gayla, who had waited in the car while he pumped the petrol.
 He stopped for a moment to watch children clambering on the Wonder Wall which made up the west side of the shop, and which Tom supposed caused more parents to stop here for petrol and soft drinks than might otherwise.
 The wall interested him because walls were his business.
 Tom was a manager in a company that rendered residential and commercial exteriors.
 Usually, as jobs go, it was pretty good; but this year had been tough.
-He regretted the decision they’d made two years ago, as an executive team, to change their…
+He regretted the decision they’d made two years ago, as an executive team,…

 +Read more